alexcoplan/heap2asm/README.md

 # heap2asm bootstrap

-A script and set of sources for building a native heap2asm executable. heap2asm is used by (but typically not bundeld with) the heap2exec script, which is used to turn a smlnj heap image into an executable.
+A script and set of sources for building a native heap2asm executable. heap2asm is used by (but typically not bundled with) the heap2exec script, which is used to turn a smlnj heap image into an executable.

 ## Rationale